SSun97/simple_web_inventory/README.md

-# This is a project about Inventory Management, a web application
+# This is a backend project about Inventory Management, a web application
+- CRUD is an acronym that comes from the world of computer programming and refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
+Persistent storage refers to any data storage device that retains power after the device is powered off, such as a hard disk or a solid-state drive.
+In contrast, random access memory and internal caching are two examples of volatile memory - they contain data that will be erased when they lose power.
+- In this project, Node.js is used as the runtime and MySQL as the database.
 ## Installation
 This project had been test on MacOS 12.1.
 Testing on Windows will be proceed if required.